Telcoin-Association/TNIPs/content/src/tnips/tnip_2.md

 ### Lazy Validators

 Lazy validators might subscribe to a peer's execution results through a public RPC and use the data as their own, as if they computed the output individually.
 Right now, there is some level of trust that validators won't be lazy and skip execution.
 Stake and knowledge is a reasonable deterrent in the early stages, but more work is needed to remove this trust assumption as the network grows larger.
 One idea is to have staked [NVVs](#non-voting-validators-nvvs) randomly sample [CVV](#committee-voting-validators-cvvs) execution results throughout each epoch, but that is outside the scope of this proposal.

+### Randomness

+Unpredictable values are critical for maintining the integrity and security of the chain.
+Randomness is obtained through BLS aggregate signatures from the leader certificate for a round and mixed with the accumulated randomness from the previous consensus output.

+The random bytes generated from aggregate BLS signatures are theoretically impossible to predict and easy to verify.

+As certificates are issued, it's possible for a bad actor to look ahead and anticipate the future accumulated random value by considering all possible certificates as leaders.
+However, such a maneuver doesn't yield any advantage because the signatures are already accumulated.

+In order for an adversary to take advantage of knowing the random value, they would need to influence the aggregate signature bytes themselves.
+If an adversary were able to affect the outcome of the aggregate signature or predict its value, they could take action before the signature is generated to manipulate events in their favor.
+This is largely understood to be impossible as long as private keys remain private.

 ## Copyright